AECCSB/org-docs/bylaws/code-of-conduct.md

 # Code of Conduct

-This code of conduct outlines our expectations for participants within the AECCSB community, as well as steps to reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the ACSB community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

 Our community strives to: